All's Faire in Love: Production

-In May 2007, it was announced that Jack Black, Tim Robbins, Cary Elwes, Will Arnett and John C. Reilly are attached to star in a romantic comedy called Ye Olde Times, with R.A.
+In May 2007, it was announced that Jack Black, Tim Robbins, Cary Elwes, Will Arnett and John C. Reilly were attached to star in a romantic comedy called Ye Olde Times, with R.A.
 White making his directorial debut based on a screenplay he also wrote.
-In November 2007, it was reported that Matthew Lillard, Orlando Jones and David Arquette joined the cast of the film, Justin Chatwin being attached to star as the male lead.
-In March 2008, it was revealed that Lindsay Lohan is on board to play the female lead in the film.
-In September 2008, it was announced that Owen Benjamin, Christina Ricci and Cedric the Entertainer stepped in to replace Chatwin, Lohan and Black respectively, Bill Engvall, Louise Griffiths and Ann-Margret joining the cast in supporting roles.
-It was also reported that Scott Marshall will replace R.A.
+In November 2007, Matthew Lillard, Orlando Jones and David Arquette were reported to have joined the cast of the film, Justin Chatwin being attached to star as the male lead.
+In March 2008, Lindsay Lohan was announced as the female lead.

+In September 2008, Owen Benjamin, Christina Ricci and Cedric the Entertainer stepped in to replace Chatwin, Lohan and Black respectively, with Bill Engvall, Louise Griffiths and Ann-Margret joining the cast in supporting roles.
+It was also reported that Scott Marshall would replace R.A.
 White as director, the film being renamed All's Faire in Love.

 Release

 The North American premiere was at the SoCal Independent Film Festival on September 9, 2009 in Huntington Beach, CA. The film premiered on the grounds of the Michigan Renaissance Festival on September 30, 2009.
 Two years later, the film was released to Regal Entertainment theaters on October 28, 2011.